 TPS is valued not less than every four years by the Government Actuary.
 Contributions are paid by the University at the rate specified.
 The Scheme is unfunded and contributions are made to the Exchequer.
 The payments from the Scheme are made from funds voted by Parliament.
-The contribution rate payable by the employer during the year was 16.4% of pensionable salaries.
-From September 2019, the contribution rate increased to 23.6%.
+The contribution rate payable by the employer during the year increased from 16.4% to 23.6% as from September 2019.